Youth who ran away from The Refuge and later died allegedly had staff assistance

 When she was an infant, DFPS officials said in 2005 that RR's parents continued use of methamphetamines constituted neglectful supervision.

-She was sent to Oklahoma to stay with her paternal grandmother by the time she was eight.
+She was sent to Oklahoma to stay with her paternal grandmother when she was 4.
 RR said afterward that her parents abandoned her.
-She was sexually abused almost immediately by a great uncle — the husband of her grandmother’s sister.
+She was sexually abused great uncle — the husband of her grandmother’s sister.
 That abuse continued for eight years before it came to light when she was 16.

 “RR said that her great uncle raped her, gave her money and gifts in an effort to keep her from revealing the abuse, and video recorded at least one incident using his phone,” according to the report.